List of News and Information about super bowl on 4WheelsNews.com

 Currently, there are no details regarding the upcoming Super Bowl commercial, but the company said that it will be announced closer to the game.Read the entire article Nissan announces return to the Super Bowl for the first time since 1997

-As early as this month, advertising plans of carmakers for the National Football Association’s Super Bowl event in February 2015 are starting to emerge.
+As early as this month, advertising plans of carmakers for the National Football League’s Super Bowl event in February 2015 are starting to emerge.
 For instance, Mercedes-Benz has already bought a slot for the event, according to spokeswoman Donna Boland.
 The last time Mercedes-Benz appeared in the Super Bowl was in 2013.

 Boland remarked that the carmaker only advertises in the big game when it has something specific to promote, noting that the event is appealing for generating broad awareness.
 While the German luxury carmaker has already bought time, Boland said the creative concept has not been finalized.